Skip to content

 Called once at startup after initialize().
 Runtime creates producers based on these configs.

-Purpose: Fetch new data from external system and transform to SourceRecords.
+Purpose: Fetch new data from the external system and return a batch of envelopes.

 Called: Repeatedly at configured interval (default: 100ms)